martinsju/martinsju/README.md

 ## ✨ Welcome to my Github ✨

 My name is **Julia Agra** and I live in **Brazil**.
-I'm currently a FrontEnd Developer, with experience in JavaScript, Typescript and ReactJs.
-Also have some experience in Ruby on Rails and Java. :heart:
+I currently work as a FrontEnd Developer, with experience in HTML, CSS, JavaScript, looking for a Front-End Enginner career with Typescript, ReactJs and Next.js.
+I've been working with UI/UX design using Figma for over 2 years.
+Also have some personal projects in Ruby on Rails and Java. :heart:

 Get in contact!
 <!-- :speech_balloon: Add me on discord: [`TiaGoiNsaNy#9903`](https://discord.com/users/568182075929395210)-->